 Long before eco-cities entered the popular imagination, designer Paolo Soleri envisioned Arcosanti, an experimental city for 5,000 people in the Arizona high desert, 70 miles north of Phoenix.
 While falling short of projections, Arcosanti continues as an urban laboratory focused on innovative design, community, and environmental accountability.

-A Stabilizing Series of Design Elements
+An Earth Stabilizing Series of Design Elements

 Based on the concept of Arcology, or ecological architecture, it evolved to confront environmental destruction, economic collapse, and social dislocation, creating an energy-efficient urban form within a modern city, blended with the open wilds.